brunobragaw8t/brunobragaw8t/README.md

-### Hi, my name's Bruno and Im from Porto! 👋
+### Hi, my name's Bruno and I'm from Porto! 👋

 - 👔 I'm a Full-Stack Web Developer working full-time
-- 🌱 I’m actively learning JS and React
+- 🌱 I'm actively learning JS and Vue
-- 📈 I’m looking to continuously improve my frontend skills
-- 🥅 2022 goals: shift my overall full-stack knowledge to a more specialized frontend mastery

 ### Languages and Tools: